michal-franc/michal-franc.github.io/_posts/series/net-sorting/2018-05-15-net-sorting-part1.md

 `_items` - Internally `List<T>` uses `array` to store values.
 List is a wrapper that adds new functionalities to array like: dynamic resizing, sorting, add, remove and more.

 `_size` - integer value with current List size. `List.Count` returns this one.
 If new item is added `_size` increments by one.
 This makes `List.Count` a bit faster as it doesn't have to count the elements in array which would take O(n) operations.
 An interesting question here is - why keeping _size if array already has a property Length?
-I am not sure about this probably to avoid calling Length that is inside `CLR`.
+This is due to the array having different size than the list most of the time.
+Array size is always multiplication of 2 while list can grow by +1.
 Matt Warren made a great blog post about it [^array-length].
 I think length is encoded in the memory representation of array [^array-lengt-encoding].
 Max number of items is 2.146.435.071 [^array-max-cap].

 `_syncRoot` - used for thread synchronization.
 There is a great stack overflow answer explaining `SyncRoot` pattern [^sync-root].